montagejs/collections/README.md

 updates the result.
 Array is like a map from index to value.
 List, Set, and SortedSet are like maps from nodes to values.

-(Array, ~~Object+~~, Iterator, List, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)
+(Array, ~~Object+~~, Iterator, List, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, LfuSet, LfuMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)

 ### keys()